pdoehle/swc-notes/ecology_r_man_vis.md

 ```

 # Arranging and Exporting Plots
-* Faceting allows me to split a plot into many different plot, while `gridExtra` allows me to do the opposite, that is, take different plots and put them together in the same figure.
+* Faceting allows me to split a plot into many different plots, while `gridExtra` allows me to do the opposite, that is, take different plots and put them together in the same figure.

 ```r
 library(gridExtra)
 ```

-* Let's combine two plots and export it.
+* Let's combine two plots into one and export it.

 * First, we'll create a box plot with a log scale on the y-axis.